 John Henry Foster becomes an annual partner with The Open Door

 When things get tight financially, one of the first budget items to cut is food.
-There are over 40,000 Dakota Country residents with incomes below the poverty level (2013, Dakota County) with 13,000 children struggling with hunger.
+There are over 40,000 Dakota County residents with incomes below the poverty level (2013, Dakota County) with 13,000 children struggling with hunger.

 One of John Henry Foster’s passions is helping our community through supporting The Open Door’s mission of working to end local hunger through access to healthy food.
 By becoming an annual partner, we’re able to support The Open Door’s mission even more.